How to Make Rosettes Cookies

 - Canola oil (or lard) for deep frying

-- Drain excess oil from iron and dip into batter, ⅞ up the sides of the iron (batter should not run over the top of iron), then immediately into hot oil.
+- Drain excess oil from the iron and dip into the batter, ⅞ up the sides of the iron (batter should not run over the top of the iron), then immediately into the hot oil.

-- Fry until golden 30 seconds or so.
-Remove to paper towel lined rack to cool.
-Gently remove from iron with a the tip of a dinner knife if needed.
+- Fry until golden for 30 seconds or so.
+Remove to a paper towel-lined rack to cool.
+Gently remove from the iron with the tip of a dinner knife if needed.